mattyait/devops_learning/kubernetes/README.md

 Use the following command to download the AWS IAM Authenticator configuration map and replace the <ARN of instance role (not instance profile)> snippet with the NodeInstanceRole value:

     curl -o aws-auth-cm.yaml https://amazon-eks.s3-us-west-2.amazonaws.com/cloudformation/2019-02-11/aws-auth-cm.yaml

+Apply the configuration.
+This command may take a few minutes to finish.

+    kubectl apply -f aws-auth-cm.yaml

+Once node registered to the cluster, use below command to validate the nodes

+    kubectl get nodes --watch